adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 Cache-Control: no-cache
 Cookie:[Value]
 ```
-The response of this request returned us all of the *files* inside that parent directoryand we were able to *view the files inside that folder*.
+The response of this request returned us all of the *files* inside that parent directory as well as the unique `token` of each file inside that directory, these Tokens could be later used to download the whole file using this endpoint `https://internal-api-space.larksuite.com/space/api/box/stream/download/all/[token]/`

 ![1](/blog/assets/images/lark/1/3.png)